-Clause 29 applies to documents that contain matter concerning the affairs of the Government of the Commonwealth or of another State.
-The clause prohibits an agency from giving access to such a document unless the views of the Government concerned have been obtained and, if access to the document is proposed to be given, requires the agency to defer giving access to the document until the relevant Government has had an opportunity to obtain a review of the decision to grant access.
+Clause 30 applies to documents that contain matter concerning the affairs of the Government of the Commonwealth or of another State.
+The clause prohibits an agency from giving access to such a document unless the views of the Government concerned have been obtained and, if access to the document is proposed to be given, requires the agency to defer giving access to the document until the Government concerned has had an opportunity to obtain a review of the decision to grant access.

-Clause 30 applies to documents that contain information concerning the personal affairs of any person.
+Clause 31 applies to documents that contain information concerning the personal affairs of any person.
 The clause prohibits an agency from giving access to such a document unless the views of the person concerned have been obtained and, if access to the document is proposed to be given, requires the agency to defer giving access to the document until the person concerned has had an opportunity to obtain a review of the decision to grant access.

-Clause 31 applies to documents that contain information relating to the trade secrets of, or to matters of a business, professional, commercial or financial nature concerning or to research being carried out by or on behalf of, any person.
+Clause 32 applies to documents that contain information relating to the trade secrets of, or to matters of a business, professional, commercial or financial nature concerning, any person.
 The clause prohibits an agency from giving access to such a document unless the views of the person concerned have been obtained and, if access to the document is proposed to be given, requires the agency to defer giving access to the document until the person concerned has had an opportunity to obtain a review of the decision to grant access.